salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 For releases prior to 4.5.0, see: <a href="http://salesforce-marketingcloud.github.io/JB4A-SDK-iOS-v4.5.0/" target="_blank">Prior Release Documentation</a>

+#### Version 4.9.0
+_Released June 19, 2017, correlating with the Marketing Cloud 208 release._

+* **Added ability to get inbox messages and counts** -- We added new convenience methods to get all inbox messages, only read inbox messages, only unread inbox messages, and the count of inbox messages.

 #### Version 4.8.0
 _Released April 3, 2017, correlating with the Marketing Cloud 207 release._